Walking Distance Apart, Two Letter Grades Apart

-Maplewood Elementary scored an A with 91 on the 2025 TEA rating.
-Campbell Elementary scored a D with 69.
-These two Austin ISD elementary schools sit in adjacent central Austin neighborhoods, close enough that some buyers look at homes zoned to both without realizing the academic gap between them.
-The median home price near Maplewood is $598,499 versus $525,000 near Campbell, a $73,000 difference that barely begins to reflect the 22 point score gap.
+Maplewood Elementary earned an A on the 2025 TEA rating.
+Campbell Elementary earned a D. These two Austin ISD elementary schools sit in adjacent central Austin neighborhoods, close enough that some buyers look at homes zoned to both without realizing the academic gap between them.

 Central Austin real estate is complicated.
 The school zones overlap with some of the most desirable urban neighborhoods in the city, and buyers are often making decisions based on walkability, culture, and proximity to downtown rather than school data alone.
 But for residents who do prioritize academics, this comparison is worth understanding clearly.
 Lets look at the numbers.